Reclaiming Art in the Age of Artifice: A Treatise, Critique, and Call to Action by J.F. Martel

 J. F. Martel’s Reclaiming Art in the Age of Artifice can be read as an update and a correction of Schiller, a Romantic aestheticist manifesto for the 21st century.
 For Martel, art is a force that opens a “rift” in the world of the merely given, a rift that discloses other ways of being, for both good and ill.
 Art is the appearance of the nonhuman—all the larger forces to which we are subject—within a human artifact.
 Any seeming work of art that does less than this, Martel dismisses as mere artifice, an appeal to the senses for utilitarian purposes, whether of pleasure (pornography, entertainment) or of control (didacticism, propaganda).
 Unfortunately, contemporary society’s whole approach to art seems to be take place under the aegis of artifice.
 Today we see those who would subject art wholly to the market, thus demanding a kind of audience-flattering pornography in place of the audience-offending disturbances that real art offers, and those who would submit art wholly to political considerations, from those on the right who influentially derided the non-patriotic in the years after 9/11 to those on the left who have recently taken to decrying everything they deem oppressive, triggering, etc.

 But these contemporary errors—the commercial and the political—have a long genealogy, which Martel traces intelligently.
-He is admirably clear and forthright on the three great calamitous appropriations of aesthetics in the twentieth century: 1. the right’s aestheticization of politics, which ended in the genocidal violence of fascism and Nazism; 2. the left’s politicization of aesthetics, which ended in the terrors of totalitarianism and the crudity of political correctness; 3. the historical avant-garde’s aestheticization of everyday life, which ended in a coercive because inescapable commodity and fashion culture.
+He is admirably clear and forthright on the three great calamitous appropriations of aesthetics in the 20th century: 1. the right’s aestheticization of politics, which ended in the genocidal violence of fascism and Nazism; 2. the left’s politicization of aesthetics, which ended in the terrors of totalitarianism and the crudity of political correctness; 3. the historical avant-garde’s aestheticization of everyday life, which ended in a coercive because inescapable commodity and fashion culture.
 That these appropriations still have their defenders, especially the last two, which have proliferated on the Internet, makes Martel’s book all the more necessary.